GuilleMunoz/GuilleMunoz.github.io/_pages/about.md

 ## Who am I

 My name is Guillermo Muñoz Llopis, from a young age I was interested in the fields of mathematics and fisics.
-That's why I enrolled in a BSc in mathematics and computer science by the Technical University of Madrid (UPM) which I just finished with a CGPA of 80%.
+That's why I enrolled in a BSc in Mathematics and Computer Science by the Technical University of Madrid (UPM) which I just finished with a CGPA of 80%.

 My interests lie in optimisation, modelling, cryptography and data science.
 In general, I'm very motivated by fields of computer science where math plays a crucial role.